Summarist.ai

 Unified Vault

-• Each item links to its dedicated viewer / chat page
+• Each vault card links to either the summary viewer or chat interface

 Technical Implementation